On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Analysis and Results

+We notice a common feature of the sample specific values for the DA set when compared against the same from the full DA+BAO set for each of the three density parameters.
+The DA set shows relatively larger dispersions of the sample specific values since it contains two DA data at redshift 0.4 and 0.48 with larger error bars than the DA+BAO set.
+We note in passing that the intrinsic error bars of Hubble measurements from the DA set are larger than the BAO set.
+Due to the same reason the BAO set shows least dispersions in the sample specific values for all three density parameters when compared with the DA+BAO and DA sets.

-We notice from these figures (Fig.~\ref{Omh2_plot}, Fig.~\ref{Okh2_plot} and Fig.~\ref{Odh2_plot}) that the sample specific values show large dispersions for each of the density parameters corresponding to every set of $H(z)$ measurements.
-These large dispersions appear, since the available $H(z)$ data are not homogeneous and some of these data also have large standard deviations.
+We notice from these figures (Figs.~\ref{Omh2_plot}~\ref{Okh2_plot} and~\ref{Odh2_plot}) that the sample specific values show large dispersions for each of the density parameters corresponding to every set of $H(z)$ measurements.
+The large deviations in the sample specific values of the cosmological parameters arise since the measured Hubble values at different redshifts inevitably contain certain errors.
+We recall that, from Eqns.~\ref{Omh2},~\ref{Okh2} and~\ref{Odh2} the sample values of the cosmological parameters will be exactly the same as their corresponding true values only for ideal measurements of $H(z)$ free from any error.
+Even a small error present in the measurements can lead to large values of the sample values of the cosmological parameters specifically when $A(z_{\alpha},z_{\beta},z_{\gamma})$ in the denominator of the above equations are also small, i.e, when each of the $z_{\alpha}$, $z_{\beta}$ and $z_{\gamma}$ are close together.
+These features are manifested also in Figs.~\ref{Omh2_plot},~\ref{Okh2_plot} and~\ref{Odh2_plot}.
 Moreover, looking into the vertical error bars of these figures, we can conclude that the uncertainties of the sample specific values are apparently non-Gaussian in nature for each case.
+We discuss the non-Gaussian nature of sample specific uncertainties (computed using Eqns.~\ref{sigma_Omh2},~\ref{sigma_Okh2} and~\ref{sigma_Odh2}) in the next section.